Itiviti/gradle-nunit-plugin/README.md

         // for NUnit v3+
         resultFormat = 'nunit2'

-        // directly specify comamand line arguments on your own risk
-        // map already defined (you can use put) extraCommandLineArgs = [:]
         // environment variables map
         // map already defined (you can use put) env = [:]